 Student requests for reasonable accommodation should be addressed to the Dean of Students.
 A student must self-identify as an individual with a disability and provide appropriate diagnostic information that substantiates the disability.
 The Student Services Division will then assess the impact of the disability on the student's academic program and record the required academic accommodations.
+The Disability Accommodation Request form is found on the Student References form on the

+Grace website.
 Individuals who have complaints alleging discriminations based upon a disability may file them with the Dean of Students.